★★★★★

 How to Make Butter Cookies

-STEP 1.
-Preheat the oven to 375 degrees F. Line a baking sheet with parchment paper or a silpat baking mat.
+Prepare: Preheat your oven to 375ºF and line a baking sheet with parchment paper or a silpat baking mat.

-STEP 3.
-Use a small cookie scoop and drop about 1 Tbsp of cookie dough onto the baking sheet.
+• Use a small cookie scoop and drop about a tablespoon of cookie dough onto the baking sheet for each cookie.
 You can also use a large piping bag and open star tip if you prefer.

-STEP 4.
-Bake cookies for 10-12 minutes, until the edges are lightly browned.
+• Bake the cookies for 10-12 minutes, or until the edges are lightly browned.
 Remove and cool completely on wire rack.

 Recipe FAQs